 Social-housing tenants are invited to work in partnership with The Neighbourhood Research Hub team members to identify community need, develop locally co-designed research, and implement research strategies to identify the source/s (and potential solutions) to the issues being investigated.

 These collaborations foster links between University of Sydney departments and the University's neighbours which, in turn, enable shared learning between community and students.

 The Neighbourhood Research Hub engages in strategic collaboration with community members, University of Sydney departments and schools, the City of Sydney, government and non-government agencies and other stakeholders to develop leadership in the community and effectively advocate for local issues.

 This involves supporting local individuals and groups to build capacity; making space for community members to step into leadership roles and supporting the development of advocacy skills and knowledge in the neighbourhood.

-Team members and University staff working with The Neighbourhood Research Hub provide a conduit for the University to share its knowledge, resources, research data and information with the neighbouring Glebe communities, including providing advice about how to design research projects and apply for funding.
+Team members and University staff working with The Neighbourhood Research Hub (NRH) provide a conduit for the University to share its knowledge, resources, research data and information with the neighbouring inner-Sydney communities, including providing advice about how to design research projects and apply for funding.

-As well, through the relationships developed and nutured by The Neighbourhood Research Hub, the program is linked to teaching units of study to students in the Faculty of Arts and Social Sciences, including providing community organisations in its neighbourhood with Social Work students undertaking the placement components of their degrees.
+As well, through the relationships developed and nutured by the NRH, the program is linked to teaching units of study to students in the Faculty of Arts and Social Sciences, including providing community organisations in its neighbourhood with Social Work students undertaking the placement components of their degrees.